Midwinter: Attestations

-In Scandinavia, in popular language since the medieval period, midwinter can refer to the period from the middle of January to the middle of February, which usually is the coldest part of the year in northern Europe, sometimes with Candlemas as winter's midpoint.
+In popular language since the medieval period, midwinter in Scandinavia can refer to the period from the middle of January to the middle of February, which usually is the coldest part of the year in northern Europe, sometimes with Candlemas as winter's midpoint.
 In British verses and proverbs attested since the early modern period, fair weather on Candlemas indicates that at least half of winter remains, whereas foul weather means that winter is over.
 In the Sámi week system, 5–11 February is known as the midwinter week.

+English poet Christina Rossetti’s 1872 work “In the Bleak Midwinter”, originally titled “A Christmas Carol”, describes Christmas occurring in mid-winter.

 Association with the winter solstice

-Beginning in the 18th century, the term midwinter, and associated terms such as the Icelandic hǫkunótt and Old English modranect, has sometimes been misunderstood by scholars as synonymous with the astronomical winter solstice.
+Beginning in the 18th century, the Scandinavian midwinter and Icelandic term hǫkunótt have sometimes been misunderstood by scholars as synonymous with the astronomical winter solstice.
 Olof von Dahlin wrote in 1747 that the hǫkunótt had been at the winter solstice.
-The word hǫkunótt is only attested from Snorri who located it to midwinter—the first day of Þorri.
-Modranect, attested from Bede, has been interpreted as the "mother of nights", and thereby the longest night of the year, but the word is more correctly translated as "mothers' night".
-The association between midwinter and the winter solstice is related to the idea that the pre-Christian Yule was a celebration of the sun, a theory that first emerged in the 17th century and still had a few supporters among scholars in the early 20th century, but since then has been refuted and abandoned.
+The word hǫkunótt is only attested from Snorri who located it to Scandinavian midwinter—the first day of Þorri.
+The association between Yule and the winter solstice is related to the idea that the pre-Christian Yule was a celebration of the sun, a theory that first emerged in the 17th century.

 The Cambridge Dictionary says that "midwinter" can mean the winter solstice in modern English.